What are autoimmune blistering diseases in the eye?

 - Direct immunofluorescence on a conjunctival biopsy may demonstrate immunoglobulin or complement deposition at the basement membrane zone .

-- Indirect immunofluorescence of serum (blood test) may reveal circulating IgG autoantibodies.
+- Indirect immunofluorescence of serum (a blood test) may reveal circulating IgG autoantibodies.

 - Other tests include immunoblotting (blood tests) and enzyme-linked immunosorbent assay (ELISA).